Virtual Cockpit

 What calibration does

-Calibration estimates the pressure-sensor error and stores a correction offset.
+Calibration estimates the pressure-sensor error and stores a correction.
 After calibration, the app uses the corrected pressure plus the known reference elevation to compute the live barometer reading.
+The normal calibration path is offset-first; slope changes are advanced and should require stronger evidence.

 What the altimeter does

 The altimeter does not know your true altitude by magic.
-It converts pressure into indicated altitude using the barometric setting you enter.
+It converts pressure into indicated altitude using the barometric reference setting.
 If that setting is wrong, the indicated altitude will be wrong too.

 What the reference needle does